homeaidepi/Open-Source/chair/README.md

 [Chairperson](chairperson.md)

 ## Terms
-Item: Bullet points, notions or ideas raised in the documentation
+**Item**: Bullet points, notions or ideas raised in the documentation

-Document: The source of record that is under committee review
+**Document**: The source of record that is under committee review

-Omission: Some detail that is missing that needs clarification or addition to the document
+**Omission**: Some detail that is missing that needs clarification or addition to the document

-Objections: Some detail may be erroneous or not be beneficial to the document that needs clarification or removal from the document
+**Objections**: Some detail may be erroneous or not be beneficial to the document that needs clarification or removal from the document

+**Friendly Ammendment**: If the person who made the original motion agrees with the suggested changes, the amended motion may be voted on without a separate vote to approve the amendment.

-Passage: Passsed a vote by a majority or super majority
+**Passage**: Passed a vote by a majority or super majority

-Motion: To introduce a new piece of business or propose a decision or action, a motion must be made by a group member ("I move that......")
+**Motion**: To introduce a new piece of business or propose a decision or action, a motion must be made by a contributor ("I move that......")
 A second motion must then also be made (raise your hand and say, "I second it.")
 After limited discussion the group then votes on the motion.
-A majority vote is required for the motion to pass (or quorum as specified in your bylaws.)
+A majority vote is required for the motion to pass (except for motion of confidence which requires a super majority vote)

-Amend: This is the process used to change a motion under consideration.
+**Amend**: This is the process used to change a motion under consideration.
 Perhaps you like the idea proposed but not exactly as offered.
 Raise your hand and make the following motion: "I move to amend the motion on the floor."
 This also requires a second.
 After the motion to amend is seconded, a majority vote is needed to decide whether the amendment is accepted.
 Then a vote is taken on the amended motion.
-In some organizations, a "friendly amendment" is made.
-If the person who made the original motion agrees with the suggested changes, the amended motion may be voted on without a separate vote to approve the amendment.

-Commit: This is used to place a motion in committee.
-It requires a second.
-A majority vote must rule to carry it.
-At the next meeting the committee is required to prepare a report on the motion committed.
-If an appropriate committee exists, the motion goes to that committee.
-If not, a new committee is established.
+We can recognize a "friendly amendment" in some cases.

-Question: To end a debate immediately, the question is called (say "I call the question") and needs a second.
+**Question**: To end a discussion immediately, the question is called (say "I call the question") and needs a second.
 A vote is held immediately (no further discussion is allowed).
 A two-thirds vote is required for passage.
 If it is passed, the motion on the floor is voted on immediately.

-Table: To table a discussion is to lay aside the business at hand in such a manner that it will be considered later in the meeting or at another time ("I make a motion to table this discussion until the next meeting.
+**Table**: To table a discussion is to lay aside the business at hand in such a manner that it will be considered later in the meeting or at another time ("I make a motion to table this discussion until the next meeting.
 In the meantime, we will get more information so we can better discuss the issue.")
 A second is needed and a majority vote required to table the item being discussed.

-Adjourn: A motion is made to end the meeting.
+**Adjourn**: A motion is made to end the meeting.
 A second motion is required.
 A majority vote is then required for the meeting to be adjourned (ended).
 Note: If more than one motion is proposed, the most recent takes precedence over the ones preceding it.